 The knee is a complex joint made up of 3 articulations: the medial and lateral femorotibial joints and the patellofemoral joint.
-It is not a simple hinge joint because it has 6 degrees of motion: flexion/extension, internal/external rotation, varus/valgus, compression/distraction, and anterior/posterior and medial/lateral translation.
-The normal range of flexion/extension is 10 degrees extension to 130 degrees flexion.
+It is not a simple hinge joint because it has 6° of motion: flexion/extension, internal/external rotation, varus/valgus, compression/distraction, anterior/posterior translation, and medial/lateral translation.
+The normal range of knee movement is 10° extension to 130° flexion.

 Medial and lateral condyles form the distal femur.
 Anteriorly, they are separated by the intercondylar notch.
 Posteriorly, they are separated by the intercondylar fossa.
 On the medial epicondyle, the adductor tubercle is the insertion point of the adductor magnus muscle.
 Both condyles are covered with hyaline articular cartilage.
 The trochlea is the surface that articulates with the patella.

-The proximal tibia is made up of the medial and lateral condyle.
+The proximal tibia is made up of the medial and lateral condyles.
 Gerdy’s tubercle (iliotibial band insertion) is located on the lateral epicondyle.
-The tibial tuberosity/tubercle is located anteriorly and is the point of insertion for the patellar tendon.
+The tibial tuberosity or tibial tubercle, located anteriorly, is the point of insertion for the patellar tendon.

 The tibial plateau is the tibial portion of the femorotibial joint.
 The articular surface is divided into a medial and a lateral facet.
 The facets have an oval shape.
 The medial facet is concave in both sagittal and coronal planes.
-The lateral facet is concave in the coronal plane and convex in the sagittal plane.
-This is because as the knee flexes, the lateral femoral condyle slides posteriorly on the tibia meaning the tibia externally rotates with knee flexion.
+The lateral facet is concave in the coronal plane and convex in the sagittal plane, and this is because as the knee flexes, the lateral femoral condyle slides posteriorly on the tibia, meaning the tibia rotates externally with knee flexion.

 The intercondylar eminence separates the medial and lateral tibial facets.
 This area is not covered with articular cartilage.
-And within the eminence are the medial and lateral tibial intercondylar tubercles.
+The medial and lateral tibial intercondylar tubercles lie within the eminence.

 The patella is the largest sesamoid bone in the body.
 The proximal base is wider than the distal apex.
-It serves as a pulley for knee extension by reducing the movement arm – decreasing the force needed for knee extension.
+It serves as a pulley for knee extension by reducing the movement arm and thereby decreasing the force needed for knee extension.

-The retro-patellar joint surface articulates with the femur.
+The retropatellar joint surface articulates with the femur.
 It is divided into a wide lateral and narrow medial facet.
-The lateral facet is concave and the medial facet can be both concave and convex.
+The lateral facet is concave and the medial facet can either be concave or convex.

 Joint Capsule of the Knee

 The joint capsule of the knee joint is wide and covers all involved osseous structures.
-It consists of the following layers: synovial membrane and fibrous membrane.
+It consists of the following layers: the synovial membrane and the fibrous membrane.

-The synovial membrane forms many recesses and inserts close to the bone-cartilage border of the femur and forms the suprapatellar recess.
-Tibial insertion points are located on bone-cartilage-border medially, laterally, and ventrally of the tibial plateau.
-From the medial and lateral facets, it runs ventrally and revolves the intercondylar area.
-The cruciate ligaments are located in this region and are covered by the synovial membrane and lie outside the synovium.
+The synovial membrane inserts close to the bone-cartilage border of the femur and forms the suprapatellar recess.
+Tibial insertion points are located on the bone-cartilage border medially, laterally, and ventrally of the tibial plateau.
+From the medial and lateral facets, it runs ventrally and revolves around the intercondylar area.
+The cruciate ligaments are located in this region and are covered by the synovial membrane.

-At the tibial plateau, the membrane inserts distally at the edge of the plateau, and the intercondylar area is bridged from the dorsal direction instead of from the ventral.
+At the tibial plateau, the membrane inserts distally at the edge of the plateau.
+In the intercondylar area, the membrane is bridged from the dorsal direction instead of the ventral.
 From the insertion line at the lateral condyles, the membrane runs at the outer and superior edges of the bases of the meniscus, and, from the caudal direction, it runs to the outer and lower edges so that the menisci are directly inside of the fibrous membrane.

 This recess is very small and is not always present.
 It is formed between the lateral femoral bone-cartilage border and the lateral surfaces of the patella.

-The subpopliteal bursa communicates with the articular cavity and is, thus, referred to as the subpopliteal recess.
+The subpopliteal bursa communicates with the articular cavity and is referred to as the subpopliteal recess.

 The capsular bulging between the heads of the gastrocnemius muscle and the femoral condyles is referred to as recessus subtendinea gastrocnemii or the pole caps.

-The largest recess of the knee joint is formed by the joint capsule that lies ventro-cranially of the patella and contains a superficial and a deep sheet.
-The deep sheet inserts at the proximal area of the facies patellae and runs cranially to turn back caudally above the base of the patella.
-Then it is fixed at the base of the patella as the superficial sheet.
+The largest recess of the knee joint is formed by the joint capsule that lies ventrocranial to the patella and contains a superficial and a deep sheet.
+The deep sheet inserts at the proximal area of the patellar surface and runs cranially to turn back caudally above the base of the patella.
+Then, it is fixed at the base of the patella as the superficial sheet.
 This recess is located underneath the tendon of the rectus femoris muscle.
-This means that the two sheets of the recess glide against each other at contraction and stretching of the muscle.
+This means that the 2 sheets of the recess glide against each other during contraction and stretching of the muscle.

 Histology and vascular supply

-Menisci are c-shaped fibrocartilage wedges that are thick on the outside and thin on the inside.
-Their main purpose is shock absorption.
-They are made of type I collagenous fibers and some elastic fibers.
-They consist of three layers where each layer has its own specific structure:
+Menisci are C-shaped fibrocartilaginous wedges that are thick on the outside and thin on the inside.
+Their primary purpose is shock absorption.
+They are made of type I collagenous fibers and elastic fibers.
+They consist of 3 layers with each layer having its specific structure:

 |1st meniscus layer||Thin fibril network|

-Both the lateral and the medial menisci have their respective anterior and posterior horns, an inner section in the cavum articulare, and a base.
+Both the lateral and medial menisci have their respective anterior and posterior horns, an inner section in the articular cavity, and a base.

-The anterior horns of the menisci are anchored by the patellomeniscal ligaments and are connected to each other by the transversum genu ligament.
+The anterior horns of the menisci are anchored by the patellomeniscal ligaments and are connected to each other by the transverse ligament of the knee.
 The inner 2/3 of the menisci are supplied via diffusion of the synovial fluid.